Part of the False Dichotomies in the Church series

 At the Lord’s table we hear: “This cup is the new covenant in my blood” (1 Cor 11:25).
 Hearing of the “new” covenant, it’s easy to imagine it as set against an “old” covenant.
 And if we have the letter of Hebrews in mind, it almost seems obvious that old and new covenants form a dichotomy: “In speaking of a new covenant, he makes the first one obsolete” (8:13).
 But to set old and new at odds with one another is a false dichotomy.
 We need to look closer.

 When we see the rich variety of biblical covenants, we find that “old” and “new” is reductive.
 The covenants are plentiful, and the “new” covenant is woven of the same fabric as the old.
 But just as we won’t set old against new, we also can’t set Hebrews’ concentration on old and new against the rest of the scriptural witness.
-God’s word doesn’t work against itself.
+God’s Word doesn’t work against itself.
 The narrow focus of Hebrews has a lot to teach us about the way that Jesus fulfills and maintains all the biblical covenants.
-Scripture teaches us as we lean into tensions like these, pressing both sides together until they combust into a bright new understanding of God’s word, of the way the Jesus holds together all of these covenants.
+Scripture teaches us as we lean into tensions like these, pressing both sides together until they combust into a bright new understanding of God’s Word, of the way Jesus holds together all of these covenants.

 All of this matters theologically in that God is not against himself, speaking in contradictory ways (though we will explore the tension).
 It also matters to each of us very personally in that our hope, especially in times of social instability and perhaps despair, is in the faithfulness of God to his people—which we see in his covenantal faithfulness.